qtremors/eshopper/README.md

 ## Contributing

 Contributions are welcome!
 If you have any suggestions or find any bugs, please open an issue or submit a pull request.

+---

+**Note**: This website was created using the [EShopper - Free Responsive Bootstrap 4 E-commerce Website Template](https://themewagon.com/themes/eshopper-free-responsive-bootstrap-4-e-commerce-website-template/) by ThemeWagon.